 - a large bunch of basil

-Bring the tomato juice to the boil and cook for an hour while stiring occasionally.
+Bring tomato juice to a boil and cook for an hour while stiring occasionally.

-In a mortar crush the coriander seeds and the whole allspices.
+In a mortar crush coriander seeds and allspice corns.